Ryan Gosling Won’t Perform At The Oscars 2017

 “That was something my lady said to me one day and I thought it was so funny I asked her if I could put it in the movie.”

-But Ryan Gosling was quick to add that Mendes was just kidding when she said that line, and explained that it’s just “a funny thing to say.”
+But Ryan Gosling was quick to add that Mendes was just kidding when she said that line and explained that it’s just “a funny thing to say.”

 “I loved when she said it, because it’s funny enough to have some truth to it, you know?
 But it’s obviously a joke, so it just seemed appropriate for the movie.”

 Ryan Gosling and Mendes began dating after they met on the set of Place Beyond the Pines in 2011, and their affection later spiraled into romance and love.
-Although the two have never married one another, they share two kids together, two-year-old Esmeralda, and Amanda, whom they welcomed last April.
+Although the two have never married one another, they share two kids together, 2-year-old Esmeralda, and Amanda, whom they welcomed last April.

 • RYAN GOSLING •